What countries held land in Latin America in 1784?

 Step 5: Click their respective symbols, and read each pop-up.

-Explore: what was the driving factor that initiated Latin American decolonization?
+What was the driving factor that initiated Latin American decolonization?

 Step 6: Click the button, Bookmarks, and select Saint Dominique.